Blueshoe/website/content/blog/virtualized-kubernetes-comparing-vcluster-getdeck.md

   - Getdeck
 topic: []
 ---
 Virtualization lets multiple OS instances run on one system and has modernized over time.
 In Kubernetes, running Kubernetes within Kubernetes is emerging as a new standard, altering cluster management and resource use.
 This offers better isolation, simpler development, and efficient resource use.
-We'll explore two key tools for this: [vcluster](https://www.vcluster.com/){.bs-link-blue} by Loft Labs and [Getdeck](https://getdeck.dev/){.text-bs-blue .hover:underline .hover:decoration-bs-blue .hover:decoration-solid} by Blueshoe.
+We'll explore two key tools for this: <a href="https://www.vcluster.com/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">vcluster</a> by Loft Labs and <a href="https://getdeck.dev/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">Getdeck</a> by Blueshoe.
 <!--more-->

 ![my image](/img/blogs/kubernetes-vcluster-getdeck.jpg){.object-cover .max-w-full .mb-5}